ishandutta2007/free-api/README.md

  - ID card query (can be called online) : Query information about the place of identity of the ID card-<a href="https://www.free-api.com/doc/88" target='_blank'> Interface address </a>

- <b > Gold data (can be called online) : Gold variety, latest price, opening price, highest price and other information-<a href = "https://www.free-api.com/doc/89" target = '_ blank'> Interface address </a>
+ - Gold data (can be called online) : Gold variety, latest price, opening price, highest price and other information-<a href = "https://www.free-api.com/doc/89" target = '_ blank'> Interface address </a>

  - IP address (can be called online) : According to the IP address or domain name, query the IP address —— <a href = "https://www.free-api.com/doc/90" target = '_ blank'> Interface address </a>